tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 #### Voting promises transactions [votepromtrans]

 Voting promises are a type of delayed transactions.
-Voting promises are promises that a given player will cast a given number of votes to the _recipient_ of the transaction before a given absolute game's time unit (because it's a delayed transaction).
+Voting promises are promises that a given player will cast a given number of votes for the _recipient_ of the transaction before a given absolute game's time unit (because it's a delayed transaction).

 #### Voting Transactions [votingtrans]

-Voting transactions are _unidirectional_ transactions.
+Voting transactions are _immediate unidirectional_ transactions.
 Voting transactions can only be instantiated by the judging party.
 The judging party will instantiate a _voting transaction_ for every valid vote during a  [_voting round_][votingrounds].
 And will apply them all at the end of the voting round.

 Voting transactions are a mechanism that will allow to check for the fulfillment of _voting promises transactions_.
-The details will be presented in with the [transactions validation details][transacvalidation].
+The details will be presented with the [transactions validation details][transacvalidation].

 #### Valid transaction